WEC-Sim/WEC-Sim/docs/man/tutorials.rst

 Step 3: Write wecSimInputFile.m
 """"""""""""""""""""""""""""""""""""""""""""""""
 The WEC-Sim input file defines simulation parameters, body properties, joints, and mooring for the RM3 model.
 The ``wecSimInputFile.m`` for the RM3 is provided in the RM3 case directory, and shown below.

-It is recommended that new users copy information from RM3_wecSimInputFile.m to wecSimInputFile.m, so that they get familiar with the set-up parameters and the files being called in a basic WEC-Sim run.
+New users should manually write the wecSimInputFile.m to become familiar with the set-up parameters and the files being called in a basic WEC-Sim run.
+First, define the simulation parameters.
+Initialize an instance of the simulationClass.
+Define the simulink file to use, the start, ramp and end times, and the time step required.
+The simulation class also controls all relevant numerical options and simulation-wide parameters in a single convenient class.

+Next set-up the type of incoming wave by instantiating the waveClass.
+'Regular' is a sinusoidal wave and the easiest to start with.
+Define an appropriate wave height and period.
+Waves can also be an irregular spectrum, imported by elevation or spectrum, or multidirectional.

+Third, define all bodies, PTOs and contraints present in the simulink file.
+There are distinct classes for bodies, PTOs and contraints that contain different properties and function differently.
+Bodies are hydrodynamic and contain mass and geometry properties.
+Initialize bodies by calling the bodyClass and the path to the relevant h5 file.
+Set the path to the geometry file, and define the body's mass properties.
+PTOs and constraints are more simple and contain forces and power dissipation (in the constraint) that limit the WEC's motion.
+PTOs and constraints can be set by calling the appropriate class with the Simulink block name.
+Set the location and any PTO damping or stiffness desired.

 .. literalinclude:: ../../WEC-Sim/tutorials/RM3/RM3_wecSimInputFile.m
    :language: matlab